wadewegner/wadewegner.github.com/_posts/2013-12-12-new-salesforce1-tutorial-based-on-dreamforce-developer-keynote.md

 To get you quickly started this tutorial provides the following resources:

 1. A [set of shell scripts](https://github.com/developerforce/demo-df13-devkeynote-s1app/tree/master/assets) to populate the demo schema and data into your Salesforce organization.
-2. A detailed [setup guide](https://github.com/developerforce/demo-df13-devkeynote-s1app/blob/master/SETUP.md) to get you ready.
+2. A detailed [setup guide](https://github.com/developerforce/demo-df13-devkeynote-s1app/blob/master/SETUP.md) to ensure you have all prerequisites setup correctly.
-3. A [step-by-step tutorial](https://github.com/developerforce/demo-df13-devkeynote-s1app/blob/master/DEMO.md) that walks you through the entire process.
+3. A [step-by-step tutorial](https://github.com/developerforce/demo-df13-devkeynote-s1app/blob/master/DEMO.md) to walk you through the process.

 This tutorial is open-sourced on Github.
 Feel free to grab the code and run through the tutorial.
 If you have feedback or find a bug you can either submit an issue ßor fork the repository and submit a pull request.
 Please review the [details on the repository](https://github.com/developerforce/demo-df13-devkeynote-s1app).